Meet

 I was born and raised in Port Orchard and have lived, worked, and raised my family in the 26th Legislative District.
 I am now running to represent my home and our community at the state level.
 This region is home in every sense of the word, and it has shaped who I am, how I see the world, and why I am running to serve this community.

 Washington is not just where I live — it is where my roots are.
-The communities of the 26th District are the places allowed me to build a life centered on family, service, and faith.
+The communities of the 26th District are the places that have allowed me to build my life with my family.

 I’ve been married to my husband for 18 years — being a wife and mother of three has deeply influenced how I understand the needs of our community; from education and safety to opportunity and affordability.
 My family is my greatest joy, and they are the driving force behind my commitment to help build a better future for every family in our district.